CLUEDO and the Promotion of Responsibility

 The Dance of Suspects

-The first is the diffusion of responsibility effect (Darley and Latané, 1968), which tells us that individual involvement in a project will go more unnoticed the greater the number of people involved.
-In these cases, when unpleasant consequences are expected, it is easy for individuals not to take responsibility for their actions, leaving them hidden in the plurality.
+The first is the diffusion of responsibility (Darley and Latané, 1968), which tells us that individual involvement in a project will go more unnoticed the greater the number of people involved.
+In these cases, when unpleasant consequences are expected, it is easy for individuals not to assume their actions, leaving them hidden in the plurality.

-Working with several people means that individual responsibility becomes blurred in collective responsibility; that the work is a collective result in which individual contributions are not visible.
-It is a perfect Clue scenario where, when there is no good news, we play to decipher responsibilities: who did what, where, and when.
+Working with several people implies that individual responsibility becomes blurred in collective responsibility; that the work is a collective result in which individual contributions are not visible.
+It is a perfect Cluedo scenario where, when there is no good news, we play to decipher responsibilities: who did what, where, and when.

-The second effect, derived from the diffusion of responsibility but with different nuances, is the bystander effect, where the presence of more people decreases the motivation to intervene in the face of injustice or a request for help.
-In other words, when it comes to team management, part of the responsibility attributed to a single team member is not assumed.
+The second, derived from the diffusion of responsibility but with different nuances, is the bystander effect, where the presence of more people decreases the motivation to intervene in the face of injustice or a request for help.
+In other words, when it comes to team management, individual responsibility is not assumed, which is attributed to a single person on the team.

 The person remains a bystander while a colleague is overburdened with responsibility.
 Because when one is accused, the rest have a greater chance of winning the game; although in this case, victory is not about winning; but about avoiding losing, avoiding being the culprit.